itulo/vaffapp/README.md

 * InsultListActivity: InsultDetailActivity, InsultDetailFragment and InsultListFragment are part of this activity too.
 Here the user can look at all insults in a list, and select one for more details.
 This activity is hidden in the beginning and it can be unlocked by buying it.

 # Getting Started
+Download Android Studio and open the current directory as an existing project.
-In order to get started you need to add to the app/libs folder:
+In addition you need to add to the app/libs folder:
 * Vungle SDK v3.2.2 (I had a compatibility problem with support-v4-18.0.0.jar so I skipped it)
 * Flurry SDK v6.0.0
 Also you need to add the Facebook SDK (links that were useful for me: [link1](http://stackoverflow.com/questions/22382905/import-facebook-sdk-on-android-studio-0-5-1) [link2](http://stackoverflow.com/questions/21477884/couldnt-import-library-project-android-studio))